 - Only existing data sources can be considered.
 In Expert Panel discussions, it was clear that there are several measures that would be highly informative, but that simply don’t yet exist.
 This means that there is, to some extent, an attempt to make an assessment of future-readiness based on the present.
-Hopefully, identifying these gaps is one of the positive outcomes of the Index, so that the healthcare policy community may more effectively rethink what data is being collected.
+Hopefully, identifying these gaps is one of the positive outcomes of the Indices, so that the healthcare policy community may more effectively rethink what data is being collected.

 - Some measures have incomplete data (see ‘Treating Missing Data’ above).

 - For some measures, data was not collected for all countries at the same point in time (for example, some Eurostat measures give the most recent figures for all countries, as reported by national authorities – which may be on different cycles).
 This means that the comparison between countries may not be entirely like-for-like.
 To ensure consistency across countries and to allow each country to control the way in which its data is reported, we have used the data as reported by our source, meaning in some cases it will be collected in different years.

 - The Indices are looking at information averaged out across a country and may therefore make local-level (within one country) differences less visible.
 The objective of the Index is to allow for comparison between countries, so national-level governments can learn from each other’s best practices.